NetPosterWorks - Educational Posters selected for teachers by a teacher.

 d.
 2-11-1963; London

-A Troubled Genius - Few poets in the 20th century literature could match the lyricism and emotional intensity of Sylvia Plath's work.
+Sylvia Plath was a troubled genius, few poets in 20th century literature could match the lyricism and emotional intensity of her work.
 Afflicted with bipolar disorder, Plath transformed her inner turmoil into poems full of sadness, anger, and beauty – combining a sense of profound loss with surprising personal strength.
 Though she lived only a short time, Plath not only inspired admiration and imitation – she also helped launch an emerging feminist movement.

 The Bell Jar